mssch/kismatic/docs/development/BUILDING.md

 make clean
 ```

+### Package using make

-In order to produce the distribution package:
+In order to produce the distribution package execute:
 ```
 make dist
 ```
-This will produce an `./out` directory, which contains the bits, and a tarball.

-You may pass build options as necessary:
+To create a package to run on Linux, execute:

 ```
-GOOS=linux make build
+GLIDE_GOOS=darwin GOOS=linux make dist
 ```

+This will produce an `./out` directory, which contains the bits, and a tarball.